turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

 [Table of elements and their implicit roles](https://www.w3.org/TR/html-aria/#docconformance)

+##### Your Turn
-Use the table of elements and look up the following elements and their implicit roles
+- Use the table of elements and look up the following elements and their implicit roles
-- body
   - div
-- article
   - footer
-- img
   - input

-#### Your Turn

 - Turn to your neighbor take turns explaining what a role is.
 - What is the difference between implicit and explicit roles?
-  * states

-### States
+#### States

-States - How you are interacting with this element
-question: What am I doing right now?
-Open or close a menu toggle aria live can be polite or assertive checkbox is checked
+checkbox is checked
-States describe how you are interacting with an element.
+States describe how you are interacting with an element (What am I doing right now?)

 For example, think about websites that have a sidebar menu that can be toggled open or closed.
 You might see something like this: